‘Home at Last’: Interview in MSHALE MAGAZINE

 An overwhelming and inane sense of homelessness hit him, he says, “going home displaces you.
 You’re no longer at home in either place.
 Home is what I had to create.”

 Thus homelessness and travel inform all of bailey’s work, which symbolically channels his own experience through the larger histories of the African Diaspora.
-His album American African, scheduled for release in April, will appropriately feature a host of both American Africans and African Americans, including M.anifest, DJ Stage One, Mankwe Ndosi, IBé, and other international artists, including Germany’s Starsky and Dubai’s Abstract Collision.
+His album American African, scheduled for release in April, will appropriately feature a host of both American Africans and African Americans, including M.anifest, DJ Stage One, Mankwe Ndosi, IBé, and other international artists, including Germany’s Starskie and Dubai’s Abstrakt Collision.

 “It’s a testament to where African Americans and American Africans are,” he says, encompassing the multitude of African, African American, and American African perspectives.
 “I want to avoid the idea of a monolithic Africa as much as possible.”